MehdiChelh/eiopaR/README.md

-# eiopaRate
+# eiopaR
-Just a basic package to get all the EIOPA rates (including the latest ones) in your script.
+Just a basic package to get the EIOPA risk-free rates directly in your script.